dbarzin/deming/docs/controls.md

 * "Cancel", you are sent to the [list of controls](#list)

+### Schedule a control<a name="plan"></a>

+This screen is used to schedule a control.

+This screen contains the information of a control:

+* The name of a control;

+* The objective of the control;

+* The date of palnification;

+* Periodicity ; and

+* Those responsible for carrying out the controls.

+When you click:

+* "Plan", the planning date, the recurrence and the persons in charge are updated and you are returned to the [display screen of controls](#show)

+* "Cancel", You are returned to the [control display screen](#show)

 ### Making a <a name="make"></a> check

 This screen allows you to perform a security check.